What does bone broth do for you?

 - 1 tbsp sea salt

-1. Roast the bones in a pan or oven until they have a nice roasted color.
+1. Roast the bones in a pan or oven until they have a nice roast color.
 It enriches the flavor later.

 2. After roasting, put the bones in a big pot.
-Add water and vinegar and let it sit for about 30 minutes in the cold water.
+Add water (until it covers the bones by about an inch) and vinegar and let it sit for about 30 minutes in the cold water.
 The apple cider vinegar helps to make the nutrients from the bones more available.